-Usually, the sum of all parts gives you a pretty good idea where an album resides.
+Usually, the sum of all parts gives you a pretty good idea of where an album resides.
 It is a bit like Trip Advisor, where you get the gist of things from the overall rating.
 But not from the detailed wording of endless badly written and subjective comments.

-For any record you will always find the fan boys and girls schmoozing the audience in glowing, sugary colors on the beauty of whatever is being discussed.
+For any record you will always find the fanboys and girls schmoozing the audience in glowing, sugary colors on the beauty of whatever is being discussed.
 And – in contrast – you will get the masters of grouch warming up, spewing their usual greenish bile.
 Yet, almost always the bitter truth sits somewhere in the middle.

-Black or white, the forces of evil pitched against the mighty powers of good.
+Black or white.
+The forces of evil pitched against the mighty powers of good.
 Where good is hardcore Melodic Death Metal and bad is the cheesy realms of the pop kings and queens.
 The divide between opinions is tremendous.
 So, it is with some trepidation that the RMR floor started on this new album from the master croakers from the North.

 Will to Power is the second album with Alissa White-Gluz at the helm of this mighty ship called Arch Enemy.
 If you remember, she replaced Angela Gossow and kicked off her tenure in this band with the pretty sturdy 2014 album War Eternal.
-Their last record’s dramatic riffing and soloing, the meaty tune and of course Alissa’s bobcat approach to aggressiveness really got on my good side.
+Their last record’s dramatic riffing and soloing, the meaty tune, and of course Alissa’s bobcat approach to aggressiveness really got on my good side.
 Even if the record suffered mildly from the similarity game, but this really remained bearable.

 After the endless intro Set Flame to the Night peters out, that is.
 And this starts with The Race – well, yeah, obviously.
 The second one?
 Arch Enemy are up experimental lane.
 You will find some acoustics in Will to Power as well as Alissa in full clear voice splendor.
 Which is cool and a pretty good reincarnation of Halestorm’s Lzzy Hale in her weaker moments.
 But more to that later.

 Or did their experimentation go the way mad Frankenstein went?
-That is of course in the eyes of the beholder.
+That is of course in the ears of the beholder.
 As an example, the band started to use a few Epica-esque antics on some of the tracks.
-And the latter are nowhere near anything called Death Metal.
-It will all depend how far the purists will be able to let things get out of hands.
+And the latter band is nowhere near anything called Death Metal.
+It will all depend on how far the purists will be able to let things get out of hand.

 Yet again, the results are – well – provocative in a sense.
 You’ll find a ballad of sorts called Reason To Believe.
-Clear voice, half-screams and some kind of unfinished growls.
+Clear voice, half-screams, and some kind of unfinished growls.
 And, hey, why not?
 Other bands like Insomnium already play the clear-voice game quite often.

 Or then we get treated to some harpsichord in Dreams of Retribution.
 And lastly, they pull some symphonics – the Epica effect again – in the intro and at the end of A Fight I Must Win.
 Once the growling starts though, you will know what band plays.
-Interestingly, on this track one would think Angela Gossow is back for a moment.
+Interestingly on this track, one would think Angela Gossow is back for a moment.